andrewjmetzger/compose-on-unraid/content/gettingstarted/breakdown-of-a-container.md

 The `image: nginx` part is the docker image itself that it pulls from the docker hub.
 It could have been `image: linuxserver/swag` instead and you can include tags from images, such as `image: nginx:latest` or specific versions, like `image: nginx:1.19.9`.

 Finally, we have the `ports:` section.
 This is where you specify any and all ports you're binding from your host to your container.
 The nginx web server always listens on port `80`, but we bound port `9090` in this example.
-This is a longwinded way of saying that port `9090` of the host (your unraid server) binds to port `80` on the container.
+This is a longwinded way of saying that port `9090` of the host (your Unraid server) binds to port `80` on the container.
 That's why browsing http://yourservername:9090 brought up the nginx page.

 We can specify multiple ports with additions to this list, for example: